google/gapid/gapis/README.md

 The Graphics API Server is the central component of the GAPID tool suite, providing the interface between the client and the replay systems.

 GAPIS has been designed to support multiple graphics APIs.
-As new graphics APIs are added to GAPIS, they will become available to the client via runtime schemas.
 The client does not need to have any knowledge of any graphics APIs, making implementing new clients relatively trivial.